-To check train timetables, prices or even buy tickets you can visit the official website of the Portuguese railways here.
+To check trains timetables, prices or even buy tickets you can visit the official website of the Portuguese railways here.

 Travelling from Porto to Braga by Bus

-If you decide to take on a bus to Braga it might be a bit faster than the train, but this would add up to its price.
+Porto to Braga bus might be a bit faster than the train, but this would add up to its price.
 The cheapest bus options from Porto to Braga are the one provided by Rede Expressos.
+Plus, this is a direct bus to Braga, which makes it a very convenient option to travel.
 The ticket price is 6 EUR and you can buy the ticket online using their application.
 However, if you are 29 years old or under you can ask them for a discount on your ticket.

 To catch the bus in Porto you will have to go to the Renex bus station, which is close to the 24 de Agosto Metro station.
 Then, you have to take off at the main bus station in Braga.

 Although, if you want to catch a bus from Porto airport to Braga you can do that by buying a ticket from GetBus’s website, or by their drivers directly.
 The ticket costs 8 EUR and the ride takes less than an hour, so it is quite convenient.
 To catch the bus you will have to go outside of the airport terminal and wait at bus stop A.